 When it comes to almost everything related to mental health, there is a heavy cloud of myths, stereotypes, and stigma hanging over it.
 Dialectical Behavioral Therapy (DBT) isn’t exempt.
 DBT, originally created to treat borderline personality disorder (BPD), has since been adopted to treat a whole range of mental disorders.
-DBT uses both one-to-one sessions between the patient and therapist as well as group sessions.
+DBT uses both one-to-one sessions between the patient and therapist as well as DBT group therapy sessions.
 Both aspects are equally important.

 Many people can understand the value of one-to-one sessions with a therapist, but group therapy can be a frightening experience, especially if you’re unsure what to expect.
 DBT Group Therapy is vital to the process of working, and many patients benefit greatly from the group sessions.
 There is no need to be nervous before you start your DBT Group Therapy sessions.

 When people picture group therapy, they tend to imagine a group of people sitting in a circle each taking turns to share their stories/feelings/emotions and helping them process that.

 DBT Group doesn’t spend time processing feelings between group members.
 Most processing in DBT happens one-on-one with a therapist.
 The purpose of group DBT is to learn new skills and work on utilizing tools you’ve been taught.
 Group time will give all the members a chance to learn and work on using the skills they’ve been taught before testing them in the real world.

 This might be a good thing or a bad thing, depending on the person.
 DBT Group sessions are closer to taking a course in social interactions than a therapy session.
 Each week the group learns a new skill.
 While there aren’t tests or grades, there is homework.
 The homework usually involves practicing out the skill of the week in your real life.